-Neural Stem Cells
+iPSC Differentiated Neural Progenitor Cells

-Neural Stem Cells (NSC) are multipotent cells derived from iPSCs and ESCs that are self-renewing, and have potential to differentiate into various neuronal lineage cells.
-This makes them very attractive for in vitro patient-specific neuroscience research, whereby NSCs can be derived from patient-specific PSCs and further differentiated into CNS neurons and glial cells.
+Neural Stem Cells (NSCs) are multipotent cells derived from iPSCs and ESCs that are self-renewing and have the potential to differentiate into various neuronal lineages.
+This makes them very attractive for in vitro patient-specific neuroscience research, whereby NSCs can be derived from patient-specific iPSCs and further differentiated into neurons and astrocytes.

-- Fully characterized by immunocytochemistry and whole genome profiling
+- Fully characterized by immunocytochemistry and whole-genome profiling

 - Physiologically relevant cell line models

 - GMP iPSC Products & Services >> Learn More